sharevb/it-tools/README.md

 ## Setting default tools parameters / default UI language at runtime

-You can set default tools parameters by mounting a `tools-setting.json` in `/usr/share/nginx/html`.
+You can set default tool parameters by mounting a `tools-setting.json` in `/usr/share/nginx/html`.

-It is a two level json, first level for `tool name`, second level for `parameter name`:
+It is a two level json, with the first level being for `tool name` and the second level for `parameter name`:
 ```json
 {
   "regex-tester": {